xavysp/DexiNed/README.md

 ```

 This is the extended work from DexiNed presented in WACV2020.
 We have improved the architecture and the dataset.
-Unlike of the state-of-the-art CNN based edge detectors, this models has a single training stage, but it is still able to overcome those models in edge detection datasets.
-Moreover, Dexined does not need pre-trained weights, and it is trained from the scratch with fewer parameters tunning.
-To know more about DexiNed, read our first version of Dexined in [arxiv](https://arxiv.org/abs/1909.01955), the extended version will be available soon in ARXIV.
-The last version of DexiNed is implemented in Pytorch, in TF2 it will be available soon.
+Unlike of the state-of-the-art CNN
+based edge detectors, this models has a single training stage,
+but it is still able to overcome those models in edge detection datasets.
+Moreover,
+Dexined does not need pre-trained weights, and it is trained from the scratch
+with fewer parameters tunning.
+To know more about DexiNed, read our first
+version of Dexined in [arxiv](https://arxiv.org/abs/1909.01955),
+and its extended version [here](https://arxiv.org/abs/1909.01955).
+The last version of DexiNed is implemented in Pytorch, in TF2 it
+will be available soon.
 If to want our preliminary version, please check legacy DIR.

 <div style="text-align:center"><img src='figs/DexiNed_banner.png' width=800>